invaSh/PawsPedia/README.md

 # PawsPedia

-#### PawsPedia is a static React.js website that uses Animate.css library for animations and Pixi.js for interactivity and games.
+#### PawsPedia is a static React.js website that uses Pixi.js for interactivity and games.